-Note: This feature is available to Grammarly Premium, Grammarly Business, and Grammarly @edu users.
+Note: This feature is available to Grammarly Premium, Grammarly Business, and Grammarly for Education users.

-You can accept certain suggestions in bulk by clicking the Accept button at the upper right corner of the screen.
+You can accept certain suggestions in bulk by clicking the Accept button:

-If you’d like to revert any of the changes, hover over the gray dotted underline under a particular word and choose the previous version.
+If you’d like to revert any of the changes, click Undo on the same suggestion card.

 Turning types of checks on and off

-If you are a Grammarly Premium, Grammarly Business, or Grammarly@edu user, you can also deactivate certain types of suggestions.
-This feature is available for a limited number of suggestions, including:
+If you are a Grammarly Premium, Grammarly Business, or Grammarly for Education user, you can also deactivate certain types of suggestions.
+This feature is available for a limited number of suggestions, including the following: